ErcanSencanoglu/Auction-Xamarin--08.2018/README.md

 Informations about Auction situation are shown on Clients screen.
 After a sale end, best price and name of person who gave best offer are shown on each Client as message also person who buy  the stuffs receive a message to inform.
 After a sale, sale information is added to database.
+Clients and server must be connected to LAN.